What did I know about Australia before my first trip to that country? It were only two things – Sydney Opera House and Ayers (Uluru) rock.

 So I started research this issue and find out that it is a really important sacred place for people and traditional owners ask people not to climb Uluru for cultural reasons – Wanyu Ulurunya tatintja wiyangku wantima – but there is no law that requires people to obey their wishes.
 So what should I do?
 It was dilemma for me.
 But it didn’t take too long to make decision.
 I am tourist here and I must respect owners wishes.
 They don’t climb, why should I do that?

 After all I was thinking Uluru was biggest rock in world and that was one of driving ideas to climb it.
 I was wrong.
 As a lot of people are wrong too.
 It was big discovery for me that in the Western Australia there is another rock – Mt.
 Augustus – twice and half times the size of famous Uluru.
 Because it is so remote not so much people know it exists at all.
 Then I thought, why should I climb most pretty rock (Uluru) then I still can climb largest rock in the world and don’t have to do any negotiations with my conscience?
-Decision was made and implemented, but I’ll write later about how to reach Mt.Augustus and the trails there.
+Decision was made and implemented.
+You can check this post how to reach Mt.Augustus and the trails there.
 For now enjoy the view of Uluru.

 Should you climb it?
 It is up to you.
 My decision was not to.